YMreyoud/RATS/README.md

   - This option allows you to select a reference from the Celldex database.
 This is the recommended method for cell annotation.
 Simply select the desired dataset from the dropdown and click 'Run SingleR Labeling'
 - Custom reference
   - Alternatively, users can upload their own .rds reference file in SingleCellExperiment format to use for annotation.
+Once the annotation is done, two tables will be populated in the output.
+These tables will show the number of cells belonging to each cell type in each cluster.
+This table can then be used in corroboration with the feature plot to determine cluster identities.
+Clusters can then be re-labeled in the next section.

+# 6. Cluster Labels
+Once the identifiy of your clusters has been determined from the previous section, the user can use this section to relabel the clusters based on their annotations.
+Simply type in the label for each cluster, then click 'Re-Label'.
+A series of UMAP plots will appear showing the SingleR annotation, the Clusters, and the user-defined labels.